A small tree with majestic presence, Japanese blueberry combines tropical foliage with an appealing Christmas tree look.

 Japanese blueberries are versatile trees - they can be used very effectively for privacy, specimen trees, backdrop plantings, or even in "natural" groupings.

-Unless you're very young or extremely patient, buy a decent size tree (25 gallon) since the rate of growth is slow.
+Unless you're very young or extremely patient, buy a decent size tree (25 gallon as pictured below) since the rate of growth is slow.

 This is an evergreen tree that prefers full to partial sun.